nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The sections below give more details of each component.

 ### 3.1.
 Ui Component
-(Jia Ern)

 <p align="center">
   <img src="DG_Images/UiComponent.PNG" width="600" alt="Class Diagram of Ui Component"/>
-  <br/>Figure <>.
+  <br/>Figure 2.
 Class diagram of Ui component
 </p>

 The Ui component consists of a main class — `Ui.java`.
-While `Kaji` has `Ui` as its class variable so that it can instantiate a `Ui` object at each run of the program, the `Model`, `Logic` and `Storage` components have a dependency on the Ui component due to the need to take in user input and show the results of execution.
+While `KAJI` has `Ui` as its class variable so that it can instantiate a `Ui` object at each run of the program, the `Model`, `Logic` and `Storage` components have a dependency on the Ui component due to the need to take in user input and show the results of execution.

 The Ui component is responsible for:
 * Taking in user input.